trustless-services/bscco-documentation/_posts/2022-03-11-website-now-up.md

 layout: post
 title: Introducing Reverie - A ridiculously elegant Jekyll theme
 categories: [Miscellaneous, Jekyll]
+excerpt: This is a temporary site to host some documentation about the upcoming release of BSCCO, the lightning network superconductor.
 ---

 ## Website up for BSCCO!